waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = Does this plugin validate all the requests to the server? =

 Unfortunately, no. This plugin can't handle the requests that are not parsed by WordPress.
-In other words, a standalone file (PHP, CGI or something excutable) that is unrelated to WordPress can't be validated by this plugin event if it is in the WordPress install directory.
+In other words, a standalone file (PHP, CGI or something excutable) that is unrelated to WordPress can't be validated by this plugin even if it is is in the WordPress install directory.

 But there're exceptions: When you enable "**Force to load WP core**" for **Plugins area** or **Themes area**, a standalone PHP file becomes to be